 Deposits in respect of property rentals are recorded as separately identifiable assets and recognised at historical cost.

 Inventory

 Cost of raw materials and consumables consists of purchase price plus delivery costs.
-Cost of manufactured goods and work in progress consists of costs of raw materials, consumables, direct labour costs and indirect production costs.
+Cost of manufactured goods and work in progress consists of costs of raw materials, consumables and direct labour costs.